optionalg/shell-scripts-9/README.md

 shell-scripts
 =============

-Shell scripts by linuxto automate routine
+Shell scripts by linux to automate routine